ARTLab-GT/hexed/INSTALL.md

 # Installation

 ## Quick Start
-* Create and navigate to a build directory.
+* Create and navigate to a build directory (git will ignore names that start with "build").
 * Use `ccmake` to configure build options.
 This project has been configured to show you the available options and their defaults specifically with the `ccmake` interface for CMake.
   * Ensure that `TECIO_DIR` is set to a directory where `bin/libtecio.so` and `include/TECIO.h` can be found (the default *should* be correct for ARTLAB machines).
     Much to my disappointment, TecIO does not cooperate with CMake, so this option must be configured manually.